Opeth001/EntityComponentSystemSamples/Documentation~/component_group.md

 The `ComponentGroup` lets you extract individual arrays.
 All these arrays are guaranteed to be in sync (same length and the index of each array refers to the same `Entity`).

-Generally speaking `GetComponentGroup` is used rarely, since `ComponentGroup` Injection and `IJobProcessComponetnData` is simpler and more expressive.
+Generally speaking `GetComponentGroup` is used rarely, since `ComponentGroup` Injection and `IJobProcessComponentData` is simpler and more expressive.

 However the `ComponentGroup` API can be used for more advanced use cases like filtering a `Component Group` based on specific `SharedComponent` values.